 The main point here is that most of us don't even know beforehand what they will end up with in the end.

-In the end the only thing you want to be specialized in is being You.
+After all; the only thing you want to be specialized in, is being You.